cbg-ethz/slidr/README.md

         dplyr::filter(WT_pvalue >= thresh)

 ```
+The resulting variable `hits` is a dataframe of all the SL pairs in liver cancer as reported in the paper.
+SLIdR creates two folders in the specified directory:
+\bullet Hit_List including .txt file with all the hits before filtering by `WT_pval_thresh` value
+\bullet Plots Boxplots of all the significant SL pairs after filtering by `WT_pval_thresh` value

 ### Manuscript
 The manuscript is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/810374v1.full).
 The supplementary files and all the pan-cancer and cancer-type specific hits are available under [supplementary material](https://www.biorxiv.org/content/10.1101/810374v1.supplementary-material).